 Unit Cheers: Each unit has its own cheers that are sometimes sung after meals.

 Breaks: During the announcements, units may “break” the evening program by performing a skit to announce the evening program or other special occasions at camp.

 Song Session: The music team leads the camp in a few songs and dance after some meals.
 Additionally, after Friday night Shabbat services there is a special Shabbat song session.

 Camp is made up of many people who make it function and run smoothly.

 Unit Head: Oversees each unit.
-Responsible for the safety of the campers and staff, implementation of policies and procedures, and mentoring and helping to train staff members.
+Responsible for the safety of the campers and staff, implementation of policies and procedures, mentoring staff members, and helping train new staff members.

-Programmers: He/she is responsible for unit programming, evening programs, and other unit programs.
+Programmers: Responsible for unit programming, evening programs, and other unit programs.

 Counselors: Oversee the campers in their bunk and unit at all times.
 These young adults are role models and educators.

 Specialists: Teach the campers their specialty area – hiking, archery, arts and crafts and more!